LearningKijo/KQL/README.md

 3. [Query best practices - Azure Data Explorer | Microsoft Learn](https://learn.microsoft.com/en-us/azure/data-explorer/kql-quick-reference)

 ## KC7
 In KC7, you will be able to learn KQL step by step.
 After the initial training, you will be a member of SOC team and take a first case with real hunting experience.
-In the end of this KC7, you will be confident how you are going to hunt some suspicious activities by KQL.
+At the end of this KC7, you will be confident how you are going to hunt some suspicious activities by KQL.
 1. KC7 Website (https://kc7cyber.com/)
 2. KC7 GitHub (https://github.com/kkneomis/kc7)
 3. KC7 setup video : [KC7 Loading cybersecurity data into Azure Data Explorer](https://www.youtube.com/watch?v=aHJxEHIHq0k)

 ## Kusto Detective Agency
 Kusto Detective Agency is an interactive big data contest and gives you 5 missions.
-You will be one of the detectives in the team and deal with(find out the answer) missions by using KQL.
+You will be one of the detectives in the team and deal with (find out the answer) missions by using KQL.
 1. Kusto Detective Agency website (https://detective.kusto.io/)
 2. Kusto Detective Agency short video : [Kusto Detective Agency - an interactive big data contest](https://www.youtube.com/watch?v=BaW0qsxxYRc)
 > Welcome to the Kusto Detective agency, rookie!
 Be prepared to flex your investigative muscles as you use your big data skills to solve our most challenging cases.
 Prizes and awards are up for grabs if you are successful!